 In addition to test cases based on our rules, we should also provide test cases that handle any edge cases we can find.
 Edge cases are inputs at the “edges” of the problem description that may be mishandled if we aren’t careful.
 For instance, problems that involve iterating over numbers have edge cases at one or both ends of the range.
 If you’re not careful, you may get incorrect answers at these edges.
 Typical edge cases can involve working with negative numbers, the number zero, or extremely high values (if performance is a requirement).
 When working with collections, it’s normally a good idea to find test cases that deal with zero, one or multiple elements in the collection.

-This example problem has one significant edge case: what happens at the last number before the target value is a multiple of one or more of the factors?
+This example problem has one significant edge case: what happens if the last number before the target value is a multiple of one or more of the factors?

 In each of our test cases above, the last number added to the sum is either